jorendorff/tabletop-games/identifamy.md

 That may add up to 12 or so.
 Combine traits to make it all fit.

-At the last minute, check and make sure there's a good mix of easy/hard-to-roleplay and easy/hard-to-draw traits.
+At the last minute, check and make sure there's a good mix of traits that are easy to roleplay and traits that are hard to roleplay; as well as traits that are easy and hard to draw.